Multiple Grammy Award Winning Artist, Songwriter and Musician

 In the fifteen years since my last full release album, so much has changed — and yet, here we are, still fighting many of the same battles.
 If “At Seventeen” was released today and needed a follow up, I’d hope “Resist” would be it.
 You can listen and purchase it now at any of your favorite music services.
 Sheet music is also available in the Janis Ian Store.

-Janis is planning her final tour of the US, the Celebrating Our Years Together tour, with dates starting in February 2022 and running through November.
+Janis is planning her final tour of the US, The Last Tour, with dates starting in February 2022 and running through November.
 Her tours have sold out in every country she’s visited, and this one will likely follow.
 More information about the shows can be found on the Tour Dates page.

 Free Download of “A Thousand Years”